oracle/vagrant-projects/ContainerRegistry/README.md

 ## Optional plugins

-This Vagrantfile makes use of the following third party Vagrant plugins:
+When installed, this Vagrantfile will make use of the following third party Vagrant plugins:
 - [vagrant-env](https://github.com/gosuri/vagrant-env): loads environment
 variables from .env files;
 - [vagrant-proxyconf](https://github.com/tmatilai/vagrant-proxyconf): set